br3ttski/networklessons-ansible/README.md

 # network-automation-orchestration

-Contains project files for the network automation and orchestration lesson.
+Contains project files for the network automation, orchestration, and SDN lessons.

 ## Ansible